EdoGimo/node-red-contrib-accesscontrol/README.md

 ### How to use
+There are at the moment 5 nodes:
+- AC set
+- grant
+- extend
+- deny
+- permission

+Detailed information about each node can be read in the help tab of Node-RED.

 ### Examples
+[This flow](https://flows.nodered.org/flow/735d285b1e5fbf3f5c9f2495812c4292) shows a overly simplified use case scenario.

 ### Contribution

 Feel free to add more options or whatever may be of use.

+# WORK IN PROGRESS
+This node is not completed yet.